 Colorado, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Montana, Nebraska, New York (upstate), North Dakota, Ohio, Oklahoma, South Dakota, Wisconsin, and Wyoming

-Alabama, Arkansas, Florida, Georgia, Mississippi, South Carolina, Tennessee, Puerto Rico, and the US Virgin Islands
+Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, South Carolina, Tennessee, Puerto Rico, and the US Virgin Islands